TEXTurePaper/TEXTurePaper/README.md

 python -m scripts.run_texture --config_path=configs/texture_transfer/transfer_to_blub.yaml
 ```

+> Note: If you trained on a set of images with their original backgrounds you should set `guide.use_background_color` to False

 ### Texture Editing ✂️

 In TEXTure we showcase two potential ways to modify a generated/given texture.